Blackjacx/SHDateFormatter/README.md

 * `noTimeRelativeDate`     => Today, Tomorrow, ...
 * `ISO8601`                => "yyyy'-'MM'-'dd'T'HH':'mm':'ss'Z'"

 The `ISO8601` format implements the standard for working with dates and times between client and server applications.
 A good explanation if this standard and how to work with it can be found in the [Apple Documenation](https://developer.apple.com/library/ios/qa/qa1480/_index.html) or on [Ole Begemanns Blog](http://oleb.net/blog/2011/11/working-with-date-and-time-in-cocoa-part-2/).

+Additionally the following convenience functions are available on the SHDateFormatter sharedInstance which return default values if the input date is nil:
+* `localizedTimeStringFromDate(_:)` - will return `--:--` per default
+* ... to be continued ...

 ## Requirements